ryanbobo/ecTMB/README.md

 # ecTMB: estimation and classification of TMB

 ecTMB is a powerful and flexible statistical framework for TMB estimation and classification.
-It uses an explicit background mutation mdoel for more robust and consistent TMB prediction.
+It uses an explicit background mutation model for more robust and consistent TMB prediction.
 The backgournd mutation model takes account of unknown as well as known mutational heterogeneous factors, including tri-nucleotide context, sample mutational burden, gene expression level and replication timing by utilization of a Bayesian framework.
 The discovery of three TMB-based subtypes, including one novel subtype TMB-extreme, enable ecTMB to classify samples to biological and clinically relavent TMB subtypes.

 ## Table of Contents
 **[Dependency](#dependency)**<br>